 A cell supporting GPRS may allocate resources on one or several physical channels in order to support the GPRS traffic.
 Those physical channels (i.e. PDCHs), shared by the GPRS MSs, are taken from the common pool of physical channels available in the cell.
 The allocation of physical channels to circuit switched services and GPRS is done dynamically according to the "capacity on demand" principles described below.

-Common control signalling required by GPRS in the initial phase of the packet transfer is conveyed on PCCCH when allocated, or on CCCH.
+Common control signalling required by GPRS in the initial phase of the packet transfer is conveyed on PCCCH, or EC-CCCH, when allocated, or, on CCCH.
 This allows the operator to have capacity allocated specifically to GPRS in the cell only when a packet is to be transferred.

 For Compact, common control signaling required by the mobile station in the initial phase of the packet transfer is conveyed on CPCCCH.